ckuhl/advent-of-code/2020/README.md

 The focus continues to be on completion over getting fancy with things.
 Once I get a year under my belt, then I will start thinking about style points.

+I think too I will attempt to focus on mostly-default Racket libraries.
+In essence this means `#lang racket` + a few modest imports.
+In future attempts I may expand to more generous libraries but I feel that at this point I want to focus more on building the basics before running.

 [2019 run through]: ../2019/README.md